jamiecwong/ecs-fargate-web-app/README.md

 # Monitoring and alerting

 The load balancer and target group are monitored for 5XX errors, Cloudwatch alarms are triggered if these errors are detected.
-An SNS Topic arn can be added to these alarms in `monitoring.tf` so that you can receive the alerts via email.
+An SNS Topic arn can be added to the actions for these alarms in `monitoring.tf` so that you can receive the alerts via email.

 # Security groups